-Configure, activate, and verify replication
+Configure, activate, and verify replication on the Oracle source system

 NOTE: Before proceeding, make certain the SharePlex demonstration objects are installed.
-See Prework for the demonstrations on page 114.
+See Prework for the demonstrations on page 107.

 In this demonstration, you will create and activate a replication configuration, load data to the source table, and then confirm that the data was replicated successfully to the target table.
 You will also repair a table that is out of synchronization.